-You can use external devices (including alarm input on the observation camera) to signal the DVR to react to events.
+You can use external devices to signal the DVR to react to events.
 Mechanical or electrical switches can be wired to the Al (Alarm In) and GND (Ground) connectors.
 The threshold voltage is 4.3V and should be stable at least 0.5 seconds to be detected.
 See Chapter 3 - Configuration for configuring alarm input.